-- Under the terms of the journals Open Access licence, authors are entitled to deposit the final published version of their article in institutional and/or centrally organized repositories immediately upon publication, provided that the journal and OUP are attributed as the original place of publication and that correct citation details are given.
-Authors are also strongly encouraged to deposit the URL of their published article, in addition to the PDF version.
+Authors of Oxford Open articles are entitled to deposit their original version or the version of record in institutional and/or centrally organized repositories and can make this publicly available immediately upon publication, provided that the journal and OUP are attributed as the original place of publication and that correct citation details are given.
+Authors should also deposit the URL of their published article, in addition to the PDF version.

-- Authors may also upload their accepted manuscript PDF ("a post-print*") to institutional and/or centrally organized repositories However the journal strongly encourages authors to deposit the final published version of the article instead of the post-print version.
+The journal strongly encourages Oxford Open authors to deposit the version of record instead of the original version.
 This will guarantee that the definitive version is readily available to those accessing your article from such repositories, and means that your article is more likely to be cited correctly.

 In case of query please contact Journals Permissions